-Hand washing:
+Hand Washing:

 Hand washing is the single best way to prevent the spread of infectious diseases in a workplace.
-Wash hands frequently and thoroughly, especially after contact with any body fluid or contaminated surface.
-Wet, soap.
+Wash hands frequently and thoroughly, especially after contact with anybody fluid or contaminated surface.
+Wash hands with soap.
 And lather hands for at least 10 seconds.
 Rinse hands thoroughly and dry.